JoostVoskuil/azure-devops-gitleaks/README.md

 # Gitleaks

 This Azure DevOps task downloads gitleaks and runs a gitleak scan on the specified location.
 It can only scan already checked-out repo's on the agent because it is currently not possible to scan Azure DevOps repo-urls.
-See [this github issue](https://github.com/zricethezav/gitleaks/issues/440) for more information.
+See [this GitHub issue](https://github.com/zricethezav/gitleaks/issues/440) for more information.

 - Thanks to [Zachary Rice](https://github.com/zricethezav) for creating and maintaining gitleaks.
 - Thanks to [Jesse Houwing](https://github.com/jessehouwing) for providing a gitleaks config that has most of Microsoft's deprecated credscan rules ported to it.